psibir/rss-reader/README.md

         cd ~/rss-reader

+3. Create a virual environment using the `venv` command:

+        python3 -m venv .venv

+4. Activate the virrtual environment using the `source` command:

+        source .venv/bin/activate

-3. Install requirements using:
+5. Install requirements using:

         pip install -r requirements.txt

-4. Enter the web addresses of the RSS feeds you wish to read in `urls.txt` seperated by a comma.
+6. Enter the web addresses of the RSS feeds you wish to read in `urls.txt` seperated by a comma.
 The example file returns news from Northwest Arkansas.

-5. Run the script using
+7. Run the script using

         python main.py